jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You now have an empty panel.
 It's time to add a picture to it.
 Go back to your code editor.
-Add the following code below the lines that create a ``MainAreaWidget`` instance and above the lines that define the command.
+Add the following code in the widget creator function below the lines that create a ``MainAreaWidget`` instance and above the line that returns the new widget.

 .. code-block:: typescript